mhaseebtariq/redirect/README.md

 * Important NOTES:
   * `1_prepare_input.ipynb` works best with Python 3.9.19
   * The rest of the notebooks work best with Python 3.11.8
-* Make sure that all the relevant open-source datasets are downloaded
+* Make sure that all the relevant open-source datasets are downloaded to `./data/`
   * https://graphomaly.upb.ro/#datasets
   * https://www.kaggle.com/datasets/ealtman2019/ibm-transactions-for-anti-money-laundering-aml
 * Activate the relevant Python or Conda environment